 In recent years, I have embraced a certain kind of naiveté in my philosophy.
 Growing up, I was a natural cynic, pedant, and misanthropist.
 I have worked hard to scour my brain of all this.
 I now have a deeply unironic, unapologetic, and earnest enthusiasm for life, the future, humanity, rationality, and the truth.
 Oh, and math!
 I’d like to share a bit of that enthusiasm with you.

 My topics of interest broadly include philosophy, science, mathematics, and artificial intelligence.
-I have a BS in mathematics and I’m working towards my MS in computer science.
+I have a BS in mathematics and an MS in computer science.
 I’m a physicalist, transhumanist, utilitarian, effective altruist, and econoliterate libertarian.
 And a Bayesian, obviously.
 I hope you enjoy!